-Canon G7 X Mark II versus Olympus E-P5
+Canon G7 X Mark II vs Olympus E-P5

-The Canon PowerShot G7 X Mark II and the Olympus PEN E-P5 are two digital cameras that were announced, respectively, in February 2016 and May 2013.
+The Canon PowerShot G7 X Mark II and the Olympus PEN E-P5 are two digital cameras that were officially introduced, respectively, in February 2016 and May 2013.
 The G7X Mark II is a fixed lens compact, while the E-P5 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X Mark II) and a Four Thirds (E-P5) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G7 X Mark II vs Olympus E-P5